 The 6D Mark II brings 4K HD photos and videos, and a 26.2 megapixel CMOS sensor to the table along with Canon’s DIGIC 7 processor.
 This combination ensures excellent image quality – even when shooting with expanded ISO settings.

 When purchasing a DSLR, keep in mind that the cost of the camera is only part of the investment, you’ll need a housing too – and DSLR housings are significantly more costly than those for compacts.

 The Canon PowerShot G16 is literally packed with features.
 From a 5X zoom, 1080p HD video, through to a 12.1 megapixel CMOS sensor, this compact Canon delivers images that could easily be mistaken for DSLR quality.

 In addition to great imaging, the smart G16 has built-in Wifi that allows you to transfer your images to your devices and direct to your social media accounts!

 This is a great option for those who want a land camera as well as underwater, however, be aware that housings for the G16 can cost more than the camera itself.

 The Photo Center at Lembeh Resort

-If you are not sure which camera is the best option for you, get in touch or ask our Photo Center Assistants during your stay.
-We also have a range of cameras available for rent so you can try before you buy!
+If you are not sure which camera is the best option for you, contact us or ask our Photo Center Assistants during your stay.
+We also have a range of cameras available for rent so you can try them before you buy!
 Want to know more about our diving, accommodation, and other services rate and special photography packages at Lembeh Resort?
 Contact us today at reservations@LembehResort.com!

 If you enjoyed reading this article, you may also enjoy: